 Reema Taneja is Therapeutic Movement Facilitator.
 She has done her Masters in Psychology from Delhi University and completed her Certification in Creative Movement Therapy from CID UNESCO through CMTAI.
 She has worked with underprivileged adolescents girls and women.
 Combining her Corporate experience in HR, she has adopted DMT in behavioural trainings for corporates.
 She has had her dance training in various Indian classical and folk dances and is currently exploring Latin Dance.
 Passionate about dance, fitness and well-being, her aim is to innovatively engage the practice of DMT across sectors in India.
 It’s the power and magic of movement that keeps her moving.

-Aparna Ramkrishnan is a Registered Dance movement psychotherapist (R-DMP).
-She has a Masters degree in Dance movement psychotherapy from Goldsmiths, University of London.
+Aparna is a Registered Dance movement psychotherapist (R-DMP).
+She has a Master's degree in Dance movement psychotherapy from Goldsmiths, University of London.
 She also holds a Masters of Science in Medical Sociology from The University of Madras and a Post Diploma in Bharatanatyam from Kalakshetra Foundation, Chennai.
-As a DMP, she primarily works with adolescent and adult mental health within various community settings.
-She has also facilitated therapeutic movement workshops in corporate settings, schools, and mental health charities.
+Currently, she works at Parivarthan Counseling and Research Centre, where she primarily works with adolescent and adult mental health using DMP as her main modality.
+She has also facilitated therapeutic movement workshops in corporate settings, namely Rossari Biotech and Galaxy Surfactants.
+She has also conducted multiple workshops on Dance Movement Therapy, with a focus on internal body systems (breath, cells, muscles, Bones) and also on the subject of Therapeutic Journaling in relation to Body Movement.
+Aparna has offered DMP group and individual sessions to Carers of individuals going through mental health illnesses at MIND in Bexley, London.
+Apart from the therapeutic work with carers, she also offered weekly well-being sessions for groups of carers during the pandemic.
 For her, integrating mental health with the use of the body as a creative outlet helps bring a sense of oneness.
 In addition, she believes that each movement of the body is an adventure, where, with the support provided by the therapeutic relationship, one seeks to explore something new each time.
 She also holds a strong ethical outlook of creating a safe space of inclusivity and non-judgment.

 BOARD OF DIRECTORS

-Nishtha Agarwal holds a Masters in Expressive Arts Therapy from Lesley University (Cambridge, USA), a Masters in Applied Psychology from Delhi University (Delhi, India), and a certification course in Dance Movement Therapy.
-She currently works as an Outpatient Clinician in Massachusetts (USA), assessing and treating adults facing various mental health issues in individual, couples and group settings.
-She applies a trauma-informed and body based approach in expressive arts therapy.
-Her past work includes a wide range of populations such as adults and adolescents with eating disorders, homeless adults with acute mental illness, adolescents in high schools and children with visual impairment.
+Nishtha Agarwal holds a Masters in Clinical Mental Health Counseling and Expressive Arts Therapy from Lesley University (Cambridge, USA), a Masters in Applied Psychology from Delhi University (Delhi, India), and has completed a certification course in Dance Movement Therapy from CID UNESCO.
+In the last three and half years she has worked as an Outpatient Clinician in Massachusetts (USA), assessing and treating adults facing various mental health issues in individual, couples, family and group settings.
+She applies a trauma-informed and body-based approach in expressive arts therapy with stories, visual art and poetry being her primary modalities of treatment.
+She highlights her body-based intermodal approach in her published paper “Being a witness: Using kinesthetic empathy as a reflective tool for clients”.
+She has also had extensive experience working with psychosis and personality disorders across ages.
+Her past work includes a wide range of populations such as adults and adolescents with eating disorders at partial hospitalization and intensive outpatient units, homeless adults with acute mental illness at Tihar Jail Complex, adolescents in high schools and children with visual impairment.

 Purva is a software engineer by education, but after a couple of years in the IT industry, her spirit took her to more creative avenues.
 Over the years, she has served as associate director of sales at Kingdom of Dreams, India's 1st Broadway style theater and cultural center.
 She has also served as the Head and Chief Happiness Officer with Zorba the Buddha, one of India's largest open faith spiritual and cultural centers.
 She has also worked with some celebrity management and event companies.
 She likes to travel and blog about these said travels.
 Purva is playful and heartful, and brings practicality, positivity and mindfulness in all her interactions.